python/cpython/Doc/library/typing.rst

    a = []          # OK
    a = 2           # OK

-   s = ''          # the type-checker infers the type of s is str s = a           # OK
+   s = ''          # Inferred type of s is str s = a           # OK

    def foo(item: Any) -> int: